mohi5464/bank-app/README.md

-# Getting Started with Create React App
+# Getting Started with Create bank-App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+  thsi is a simple bank dashboard structure using react

+![app website ]

 ## Available Scripts